DanielGallo31/api-rest/README.md

     user: Damian.
 Pass:12345;

- - You don't need installing nothing extra like libraries to try this exercise, you only need a PHP server workspace and a MySql server workespace, that's all that you need.
+ - You don't need installing nothing extra like libraries to test this exercise, you only need a PHP server workspace and a MySql server workespace, that's all that you need.

  - Extra recomended is verificate sql configuration acording your machine. (/includes/Database.class.php)